abdulahmad/EA-NHL-Tools/README.md

 - First release of `QFS-To-BMP`
 - First release of `Roster-Generator`
 - Split out `SPIT-To-BMP` from `PPV-To-BMP`
-- Documentation on Centire Ice logos in `TIL-To-BMP`
+- Documentation on Centre Ice logos in `TIL-To-BMP`
 - Added palette support to `SPIT-To-BMP`

 ## Future version plans (May not be in this order)